bgian/Sketch-iOS-Library/README.md

 1. Create a [new issue](https://github.com/bgian/Sketch-iOS-Library/issues/new)
 2. Add `Feedback` tag
 3. Mention which stlye you have feedback on
-4. ✨ Bonus: Follow the issue to provide feedback

 #### Ask a question
 - <a href="https://twitter.com/_bgian">@_bgian</a>